What are arteriovenous malformations?

 What are the symptoms of arteriovenous malformations?

-Most people with AVMs will never have any problems.
-If symptoms don't appear by age 50, they likely will never will.
+Many people with AVMs will never have any problems.
+If symptoms don't appear by age 50, they tend to remain stable.
+They are less likely to cause symptoms later in life.

 Women may have symptoms as a result of pregnancy.
-Being pregnant can put pressure on the blood vessels.
+Being pregnant may put pressure on the blood vessels.

 Symptoms of an AVM depends on where it is located.
 You may have: